Kyokushin: Iran

+India

 Hanshi Shivaji Ganguly is the Founder-President of Kyokushinkai India.
 He has been responsible to teaching Kyokushin Karate in India since 1980.
 He is a direct Disciple of Sosai Mas Oyama and has completed several Uchi Deshi Camps under Sosai.
 He has also attended several Branch Chief Camps all over the world.
 During the height of Kyokushin's Popularity he has acted as an international Referee at several World Championships.
 After Sosai's Death and the splintering of the main Organisation Hanshi Shivaji Ganguly served as chairperson of WKO Shinkyokushin for 16 years.
 Today he has his own International Organisation with many Asian and World Champion Fighters, the World Karate Council Mkk, which has more than 15 countries under its umbrella.

 Slovakia

 To Slovakia, Kyokushin was introduced by Norbert Rácz (now 5. dan) in 1994.
 Norbert Rácz is the Chairman of the Slovak Kyokushin Karate Association from 1998.

+Central America & the Caribbean

+Kyokushin Karate was initially practiced by Costa Rican individuals who learned from Tadashi Nakamura in the USA.
+This eventually led to Mas Oyama to name Mr. Antonio Gonzalez as Branch Chief in 1984.
+Shihan Gonzalez has been teaching until this day in Costa Rica and holds a 7th Dan.

+Dr. Gessi Krame from Mexico started studying Goju Ryu with Gogen Yamaguchi, who later introduced Oyama to Krame.
+Shihan Krame passed away in 2010.
+Various kyokushin organizations co-exists in Mexico.

+In Puerto Rico, Mas Oyama named Luis Torregrosa as the IKO branch chief.
+Mr. Torregrosa continues to be in this position and currently holds the rank of 7th Dan.

+Honduras became a WKO Shinkyokushin member in 2013 when Nestor Cubas Alvarado first introduced the style after two trips he made to Japan in 2009 and 2012 to train at the So-Honbu Dojo under Midori Kenji and Kensaku Yamamoto.
+Shihan Cubas opened a dojo in Guatemala as of 2023.